mayasharma2110/Bookworm/README.md

 ### Structure

 All pages of the website will have a consistent navigation bar.
 The home, login and register links will be available to users who aren't yet registered and/or logged into the site.
-For logged in users this will show home, new review, manage books, manage genres and logout links.
-Note the manage genres link will only be available to the Admin of the site and no other users.
+For non admin users when logged in this will show home, new review, add books and logout links.
+For admin users when logged in users this will show home, new review, manage books, manage genres and logout links.

 The website will use Materializecss grids to make the layout responsive to different devices and screen sizes.